chrissiemhrk/chrissiemhrk/README.md

 🎓 I'm working towards my bachelor's in Software Engineering, learning UX/UI design online through blogs, courses, and youtube videos.

 🔭 My tech stack of choice is HTML5, CSS3, Sass, Javascript, and Reactjs.
-I'm also trying to diversify my toolbox so I'm learning Vuejs and Typescript.
+I'm also trying to diversify my toolbox so I'm learning Vuejs and Ruby.

 🚀 You can find me on  [Dev](https://www.dev.to/chrissiemhrk) where I post about front-end development, UX/UI design, and beginners tutorials.